Search This Blog

 2. Non-Productive Hours – Time lost due to ambiguous work, lost work requests, unnecessary meetings, doing other’s work, assumption about roles, lack of accountability, etc.

-In summary, productivity measure are rooted in people, process, and tools that allow the job to be defined in adequate detail, breakdown accountability by increasing collocation, introduce distribution tools for effective collaboration, lead instead of manage the clients more effectively, and use process as a key vehicle to integrate the whole in a virtual distributed environment.
+In summary, productivity measure is rooted in people, process, and tools that allow the job to be defined in adequate detail, breakdown accountability by increasing collocation, introduce distribution tools for effective collaboration, lead instead of managing the clients more effectively, and use process as a key vehicle to integrate the whole in a virtual distributed environment.

 Thoughts?